 Missed classes do not mean excused work.
-Each student is expected to turn in all assignments on the scheduled dates.
-DO NOT EMAIL ME YOUR ASSIGNMENTS - you must hand them in, in hard-copy form!
+Each student is expected to turn in all assignments on the scheduled dates by the due time.
+DO NOT EMAIL ME YOUR ASSIGNMENTS - you must hand them in, hard-copy form!
+(There are some exceptions to this on a case-by-case basis.)
 You are also responsible for any lecture notes, hand-outs, etc, given on the day you missed.
-Do not expect that everything you miss can be made-up ... videos and quizzes, for example, may not be offered as a make-up/at a later date.
+Do not expect that everything you miss can be made-up .. videos and quizzes, for example, may not be offered as a make-up/at a later date.